-1.3.4.3 Millennium remote controls are pressurerelease-style systems, which control the pressurization and depressurization of the blast machine.
+1.3.4.3 Millennium Remote Controls are pressure-release-style systems, which control the pressurization and depressurization of the blast machine.
 Pressurization, which starts blasting, occurs when the control handle is pressed.
 Depressurization, which stops blasting, occurs when the handle is released.

-1.3.4.4 Millennium remote controls operate pneumatically on the "return air" principle (See Figure 2).
+1.3.4.4 Millennium Remote Controls operate pneumatically on the "return air" principle (See Figure 2).
 One stream of air travels down the outbound twinline and escapes through an opening located under the control handle lever.
+As long as air escapes through the and escapes through an opening located under the control handle lever.
 As long as air escapes through the opening, the remote control system remains inactive.
 When the lever is pressed, the opening is sealed, and air from the outbound line returns through the return line to open the inlet segment and close the outlet segment of the Millennium valve.
-This pressurizes the blast machine and begins the blasting process.
+This action pressurizes the blast machine and begins the blasting process.
 Releasing the handle exhausts the control air, which closes the inlet segment, and opens the outlet segment to depressurize the machine and stop the blasting.